huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the rds instance resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new rds instance resource.

 * `availability_zone` -
   (Required)
   Specifies the AZ name.
 Changing this parameter will create a new resource.